 Guns may be allowed in checked luggage subject to the laws in the State/Country you are traveling to and from.
 Check with the airline to find out their policy.

-For full up to date information, I suggest you read the TSA article – Transporting Firearms and Ammunition
+For full up-to-date information, I suggest you read the TSA article – Transporting Firearms and Ammunition

 Hand grenades